Image Wrap

 1. Recognize that the past is past: you cannot go back in time and erase your Burbank DUI.

 And if you engaged in other dumb actions – such as a hit and run or an assault on a police officer – you also cannot change that.
 You can, however, respond to your present situation with compassion and wisdom.
-And that means working with a Beverly Hills DUI criminal defense attorney, like Michael Kraut of the Kraut Criminal & DUI Lawyers (9107 Wilshire Blvd., Suite 450, Beverly Hills, California 90210 Phone: (310) 550-6935), and connecting with an attorney for insight into your problems as soon as possible.
+And that means working with a Beverly Hills DUI criminal defense attorney, like Michael Kraut of the Kraut Law Group Criminal & DUI Lawyers, Inc. (9107 Wilshire Blvd., Suite 450, Beverly Hills, California 90210 Phone: (310) 550-6935), and connecting with an attorney for insight into your problems as soon as possible.

 2. You need to start making smarter decisions.
 As we’ve talked about in other blog posts, introspection and reflection can help you understand some of the problems that drove you to get in trouble with law in the first place.